Penn & Teller's Cruel Tricks for Dear Friends: Wedge of Greed

 The last trick on the tape is said to be Teller's favorite.
 The trick is a mentalism trick that is to be performed with a sucker who has a girlfriend (played here by Lydia Lunch) you would like to have all your own.
 In the trick you set up by saying that when a couple starts going together, a mental bond (or simpatico) is created that is said to "borderline on eerie."
 To prove this, The magician asks both people to stand back to back, with the woman staring at the TV, which is playing yet another clip of Nothing Sacred.
 The magician pulls out a randomly picked book and asks the victim to pick a page at random, and then he asks the victim to tell him how many lines down to go on the page and how many word across in order to pick a random word.
 This word is written down on a card and handed to the victim, who is goaded into betting his money that his girlfriend CAN'T guess the word by concentrating.
 This drives a wedge between the victim and his lover...who magically knows that the word is "bundle."
 This is because the magician doesn't use the word picked out of the book, he writes down the word "bundle" and hands it to the victim.
 While this is going on, the woman is watching the TV, when over the clip, Teller walks in holding up large cue cards which say that the word is "bundle."

 Epilogue

 After the last trick footage is shown, the tape ends with Penn and Teller at the beach, thanking the viewer and saying goodbye.
 It is stated more or less directly that those who purchased the tape intending to scam their friends are the true suckers.
 This was overtly foreshadowed during the explanation of the card force scam: "...that's why we made this tape.
 It's wrong to gloat, and evildoers must be punished."

 This matches the "trick/punchline" format of each trick, with the tape as a whole being a large trick on the buyer, and this segment the punchline to that trick.

+Release

+As a promotional stunt, Lorimar Home Video mailed 3,000 expired gift certificates for a free round-trip airfare and hotel accommodations to Hawaii to video distributors and retailers.

+Reception

+USA Today described the video as being "a great way to lose friends and alienate people."